axiomhq/axiom-go/examples/README.md

   Hacker News into Axiom.
 - [query](query/main.go): How to query a dataset using the Kusto-like Axiom Processing Language (APL).
-- [querylegacy](querylegacy/main.go): How to query a dataset using the legacy query datatypes.

 ## Adapter usage